 Establishing an outcome for the conversation will help you make the most of your time together.

-This will help you put yourself in the shoes of the person you are listening to and to have a more emotionally intelligent conversation.
-It will help establish trust as you communicate that you are on their side and want the best possible outcome for them.
+This will help you put yourself in the shoes of the person you are listening to and will help establish trust as you communicate that you are on their side and want the best possible outcome for them.

 Effective conversations are more about listening and asking good questions than talking.